Market Overview

 Schools

-Severn leads on school quality with a 77% average pass rate (rated Strong) compared to 75% in Winchester.
-Top schools in Severn include Meade High School and Old Mill High School.
-In Winchester, families look to John Handley High School and Daniel Morgan Middle School.
+Severn has a 77% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Severn include Meade High School and Old Mill High School; in Winchester, John Handley High School and Daniel Morgan Middle School.
 See Severn schools | See Winchester schools

 Severn